 Understanding that there is a need for in-store analysis of a shoppers’ behavior is the first step in getting this critical information but next comes the actual acquisition of the needed data.
 Here there are a few methods to employ, starting from the old school none or low tech-based solutions to more sophisticated options.
 Here is a quick run-through of the various technologies for in-store analytics available in the market.

-We start off with a low tech solution.
+We start off with a low-tech solution.
 The retailer assigns certain staff members to follow people around the store with a piece of paper and a pen and draw their journey, hidden behind a shelf like a spy.
 Yes, believe it or not, this is how it has been done in the past.
-Some companies are replacing the paper with a tablet to digitalize the data.
+Some companies are replacing paper with a tablet to digitalize the data.
 Although we should consider manual tracking as one of the in-store technologies, it is also used to collect some types of analytics.

 Pros of manual counting

 - We can capture the customer interactions (e.g., if the shopper touches the product or returns it back to the shelve)

 - It is possible to add some qualitative information about the customer (e.g., it’s a family with a 2yo kid, in good shape/sportsperson)

 Cons of manual counting